pythseq/dada2_and_obitools/README.md

 <a name="step10"></a>
 ## Step 10 : Summary of the filtering

-We can build the recapitulative tables of the pipeline filters :
+Now we can build the recapitulative tables of the pipeline filters :
 ```
 getN <- function(x) sum(getUniques(x))
 track1 <- cbind(out, sapply(dadas1, getN), rowSums(seqtab_sans_chimeres1))